Petter Solberg: 2012

 In December 2011, Ford confirmed that Solberg will return to the factory team of Ford in 2012.

 Round 1 in Monte-Carlo saw Solberg's first podium finishing in third.
-Sweden saw the Norwegian come 4th.
+Sweden saw the Norwegian come fourth.
 Mexico brought Solberg another podium in third.
 A round later in Portugal he finished fourth before Mikko Hirvonen was stripped of his victory because the car violated some regulations.
-After that he was promoted to third place giving him yet another podium, and higher location in the overall standings in second, 4 points behind leader, Loeb.
-On 4 December 2012 Solberg confirmed he would sit out of the WRC 2013 season.
+After that he was promoted to third place giving him yet another podium, and higher location in the overall standings in second, four points behind leader, Loeb.
+On 4 December 2012, Solberg confirmed he would sit out of the WRC 2013 season.

 Solberg won the first FIA World Rallycross Championship with his PSRX Citroën DS3 Supercar.

 ERX and WRX career

 2013

-In 2013 Solberg changed discipline, competing in all nine rounds of the FIA European Rallycross Championship (ERX) with his own team, based in Torsby.
-After a lot of bad luck, including retiring while leading in Finland, he eventually finished the season 8th overall in the Supercars category.
+In 2013, Solberg changed discipline, competing in all nine rounds of the FIA European Rallycross Championship (ERX) with his own team, based in Torsby.
+After a lot of bad luck, including retiring while leading in Finland, he eventually finished the season eighth overall in the Supercars category.

 2014

-In 2014 he became the first ever FIA World Rallycross Champion (WRX) with his PSRX Citroën DS3 Supercar.
+In 2014, Solberg became the first ever FIA World Rallycross Champion (WRX) with his PSRX Citroën DS3 Supercar.
 Therefore, he is also the first driver ever to claim FIA World titles in two different motorsports.